andrewbuttigieg/dotnet-kafka/README.md

-# dotnet-kafka
+# Dotnet example of using Kafka

-For kafka:
+## For kafka:
 docker-compose up -d
+Open http://localhost:9021 to see control center

+## For applications:
 dotnet build Consumer/
 dotnet build Producer/